 - Our Nudity Is Different: In "The Moon Moth", everybody keeps their faces covered at all times by stylized masks that show the wearer's current social standing.
 Not even spouses ever see each other's naked faces.

 - Sesquipedalian Loquaciousness: Very common in his writing and often used by jerkass characters.
-Reading Vance is great way to expand your vocabulary.
+Reading Vance is a great way to expand your vocabulary.

 - Sliding Scale of Idealism Versus Cynicism: Vance visits every point on the scale in his many different worlds — being most at home with cynicism.
 The Dying Earth setting seems like it is an extremely cynical Crapsack World in most respects, but there are often morals that you'd expect to find much further on the Idealistic scale.